pritesh-shrivastava/SICP_notes_exercises/section_1_1.md

 ## Section 1.1

+For complex procedures (function calls), there are 2 possible orders of evaluation :
-Applicative order evaluation (evaluate the arguments and then apply) vs Normal order evaluation (fully expand and then reduce)
+- Applicative order evaluation (evaluate the arguments first and then apply function) vs
+- Normal order evaluation (fully expand the function by substituting arguments and then evaluate)

 #### Ex1.5